-Hard Disk Drive/Solid State Drive
+Solid State Drive

-The hard disk drive/solid state drive is used to store your data in the computer.
-The hard disk can be taken out to accommodate other serial (SATA) hard disk drives, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.
-The system can also support solid state drives as storage devices (see "Storage" on page D - 2 for specification information).
+The solid state drive (SSD) is used to store your data in the computer.
+The SSD can be taken out to accommodate other SSDs (see "Storage" on page D - 2 for specification information), however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.

-Multi-In-1 Card Reader
+Multi-in-1 Card Reader

 The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device, and can be accessed in the same way as your hard disk (s).
-Make sure you install the card reader driver (see "Card Reader" on page 4 - 8).
+Make sure you install the Card Reader driver (see "Card Reader" on page 4 - 9).

-- MMC (MultiMedia Card) / RSMMC - SD (Secure Digital) / Mini SD / SDHC / SDXC up to UHS-II
+- MMC (MultiMedia Card) / RSMMC - SD (Secure Digital) / Mini SD / SDHC / SDXC Up to UHS-III

-\Note: Some of these cards require PC adapters that are usually supplied with the cards.
+Note: Some of these cards require PC adapters that are usually supplied with the cards.